Disclosure: This article contains affiliate links. We may earn a commission at no extra cost to you.

 How much cloud storage does a small business need?

-A small professional services firm with 10 employees typically needs 500 GB to 2 TB.
-Creative agencies or architecture firms may need 5 TB+ due to large media files.
-Most business plans offer 1 TB per user, sufficient for most knowledge workers.
+A professional services firm with 10 employees typically needs 500 GB to 2 TB.
+Creative agencies or architecture firms often need 5 TB or more because of large media files.
+Most business plans start at 1 TB per user, which is sufficient for knowledge workers.

 Is cloud storage secure enough for business data?

 Reputable platforms use AES-256 encryption at rest and TLS in transit.
-For network-level security, pair cloud storage with one of the best VPN services.
-For highly sensitive data, Box and pCloud Crypto offer client-side encryption where files are encrypted before upload, ensuring the provider cannot access content.
+For network-level protection, pair cloud storage with one of the best VPN services.
+For highly sensitive data, Box and pCloud Crypto both offer client-side encryption: files are encrypted before upload, so the provider cannot access content even if compelled.

 Cloud storage vs. cloud backup?

 Cloud storage is for active file access and collaboration with real-time sync.
-Cloud backup creates automatic copies for disaster recovery with version history and point-in-time recovery.
-Many business plans include backup features, but dedicated services like Backblaze provide more comprehensive recovery.
+Cloud backup creates copies for disaster recovery with version history and point-in-time restoration.
+Many business plans include some backup features, but dedicated services like Backblaze provide more thorough recovery options.

 Is lifetime cloud storage worth it?

-pCloud’s $400 lifetime plan for 2 TB breaks even versus $10/month subscriptions in just over three years.
-Best viewed as a 5-10 year investment rather than truly permanent. pCloud has operated since 2013 and is considered reliable.
+pCloud’s $400 lifetime plan for 2 TB breaks even against $10/month subscriptions in about three and a half years.
+It makes most sense as a 5–10 year investment. pCloud has operated since 2013 and has a reasonable track record for a cloud storage provider.

 Which platform is best for regulatory compliance?

-Box is strongest with HIPAA, FedRAMP, SOC 2, ISO 27001, and GxP, plus data residency control and retention policies.
-Microsoft 365 Business Premium and Enterprise plans also provide strong compliance capabilities.
+Box leads here with HIPAA, FedRAMP, SOC 2, ISO 27001, and GxP certifications, plus data residency control and retention policies.
+Microsoft 365 Business Premium and Enterprise plans cover most of the same ground.

 Published by the Apex Business Tech Editorial Team.
 Last updated April 2026.
 Pricing and features are subject to change.
 Some links on this page may be affiliate links, which means we may earn a commission at no extra cost to the reader.